Donna Petherbridge

 Biography

-Donna is also an Adjunct Teaching Assistant Professor in the Educational Leadership, Policy & Human Development in the College of Education at NC State University, where she teaches online courses, mentors graduate students, and serves on dissertation committees.
+In addition, Donna is an Adjunct Teaching Assistant Professor in the Educational Leadership, Policy & Human Development (ELPHD) in the NC State College of Education, where she teaches online courses, mentors graduate students, and serves on dissertation committees.
 She has been an associate member of the graduate faculty since 2008.
-Donna has more than 25 years of experience in supporting higher education faculty members in leveraging technology to support their instructional goals, and experience teaching at the middle, high school and college level.
-Her research interests include instructional design theory and practice, leadership, and best practices in creating supporting online learning environments.
+Donna has more than 27 years of experience in supporting higher education faculty members in leveraging technology to support their instructional goals.
+She is regularly recognized as an outstanding instructor via the NC State University “Thank a Teacher” program.
+Her research interests include instructional design theory and practice, leadership development, and best practices in creating supporting online learning environments.
+Donna gives presentations on the future of teaching with technology, using emerging technologies, building communities in online courses, leadership best practices and leadership development.

-Donna holds a B.A. in English (Elon University), a master’s degree in Information Science (North Carolina Central University), an Ed.D. in Adult & Community College Education (North Carolina State University), and an Executive Women in Leadership Certificate from Cornell University.
+Donna holds a B.A. in English (Elon University), a Master’s degree in Information Science (North Carolina Central University), an Ed.D. in Adult & Community College Education (North Carolina State University), and an Executive Women in Leadership Certificate from Cornell University.

 EDUCAUSE Publications